-The guidelines listed below are followed for all out-of-school suspensions.
+The guidelines listed below will be followed for all suspensions:

-- 1. The student is informed in writing of the potential suspension and the reasons for the proposed action. - 2.
-The student is provided an opportunity for an informal hearing to challenge the reason for the intended suspension and explain his/her actions. - 3.
-An attempt is made to notify the parent(s) by telephone if a suspension is issued. - 4.
-Within 24 hours, a letter is sent to the parent(s) stating the specific reasons for the suspension and including notice of the right to appeal such action. - 5.
-Notice of this suspension is sent to the: - A. Superintendent; - B. Treasurer and - C. student's school record (not for inclusion in the permanent record). - 6.
-Permanent Exclusion If the offense is one for which the District may seek permanent exclusion, the notice contains that information.
+- 1. The student will be informed in writing of the potential suspension and the reasons for the action. - 2.
+The student will be provided an opportunity for an informal hearing to challenge the reasons for the intended suspension and explain his/her actions. - 3.
+An attempt will be made to notify parents or guardians by telephone if a suspension is issued. - 4.
+Within one business day, a letter will be sent to the parent or guardian stating the specific reasons for the suspension and including notice of their right to appeal such action. - 5.
+Notice of this suspension will be forwarded to the following: - a.
+District Office - b.
+Student's record (not for inclusion in the permanent record) - 6.
+Suspension may be appealed to the Board of Education/designee. - 7.
+In the absence of an appeal, the principal or assistant principal may require and schedule a conference with at least one parent or guardian before the student is re-admitted to school. - 8.
+Student suspensions are unexcused absences.
+A pupil who is suspended may or may not be permitted to make up work for credit for the days suspended.
+The principal, assistant principal, or the hearing officer may make modifications to the disciplinary action and permit the make up of class work.
+Each case will be considered on its merits by the principal or the hearing officer. - 9.
+Permanent Exclusion If the offense is one for which a school district may seek permanent exclusion, the notice will contain that information.